m50dkp/trinitycore-docker/db/README.md

 This container will be accessed by the worldserver and authserver with the docker link command while the data will be persisted in the volume TC-db.

+The mysecurepassword will be used in the worldserver container to set the correct password in the config files.

 Please refer to the docker documentation on how to back up the data.

 ### The little gift.